-If the partitions in your external hard drive are corrupted or lost due to accident deletion or unknown reasons, the best and easiest way to resolve this issue is to use third-party professional software, like AOMEI Partition Recovery Wizard, to help you to recover the partitions and data together.
+If the partitions in your external hard drive are lost due to accident deletion or unknown reasons, the best and easiest way to resolve this issue is to use third-party professional software-AOMEI Partition Recovery Wizard.
+It can help you to recover the partitions and data together.
 Besides, repairing a corrupted MBR in an external hard drive is achievable with AOMEI Partition Assistant.

-To recover lost partitions in an external hard drive via AOMEI Partition Assistant Professional, follow the steps detailed below.
-You can download the demo version first.
+To recover lost partitions in an external hard drive via AOMEI Partition Assistant Professional, you can follow the steps via AOMEI Partition Assistant Professional, follow the steps detailed below.
+You can go ahead and download the demo version first.

 Step 1: Install and run AOMEI Partition Assistant Professional.

 Step 2: Choose Partition Recovery Wizard on the left panel and click the drive you want to restore.
 Click “Next”.